galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/intermine/tutorial.md

 there are more than 30 instances over the world (registered at [registry.intermine.org](http://registry.intermine.org)), covering many organism, including human data, model animals, plants and drug targets.

-InterMine has been integrated with the Galaxy suite ({% cite Blankenberg2011 %}): the InterMine tool server in Galaxy allows to import the data returned by any InterMine search and viceversa, using the InterMine Interchange format it's possible to export a list of identifiers from Galaxy into any InterMine instance of your choice.
+InterMine has been integrated with Galaxy: the InterMine tool server in Galaxy allows to import the data returned by any InterMine search and viceversa, using the InterMine Interchange format it's possible to export a list of identifiers from Galaxy into any InterMine instance of your choice.